-- a) No Faculty Member has an annual base salary that is lower than the Salary Floor set out in Appendix "A". - b) A Faculty member's base salary can be increased by 4 separate components: - i.
-Across the Board (ATB) and Competitive Adjustment Increases; - ii.
-Career Development Increments (CDI); - iii.
-Achievement Increment: - iv.
-Promotion Increment.
+- a) No Faculty Member has an annual base salary that is lower than the salary floor set out in Appendix "A".

+- b) A Faculty Member's base salary can be increased by five (5) separate components:

+- i.
+Across the Board (ATB) Increase;

+- ii.
+Career Development Increments (CDI);

+- iii.
+Achievement Increment;

+- iv.
+Promotion Increment;

+- v.
+Competitive Adjustment.